Why PvP players edit the HUD

 .mcpack.
 No JSON UI editing required.Things that look possible but aren't

-A few areas look open from the outside but are dead ends in practice.
+A few areas look open from the outside but dead-end in practice.
 Worth knowing before you spend an evening on them.

 ・Ten hearts in ten different colors — you can draw a gradient within a single heart sprite (texture swap).
-But per-slot color requires the engine to expose a slot index to JSON UI, which it doesn't.
+But per-slot color needs the engine to expose a slot index to JSON UI, and it doesn't.
 Public packs that claim "rainbow hearts" all turn out to be single-sprite recolors, not actual per-slot coloring.

 ・The loading-screen HUD — Bedrock's world-loading screen samples

 textures/ui/*.png directly and ignores your hud_screen.json overrides.
-If you put an animated vertical strip texture on a vanilla path, the loading screen will display it as a smashed striped image.
-PackAnvil sidesteps this by writing animated strips under textures/animated_ui/hud/ and keeping vanilla paths as static frames.
+Put an animated vertical strip texture on a vanilla path, and the loading screen shows it as a smashed striped image.
+PackAnvil sidesteps this.
+It writes animated strips under textures/animated_ui/hud/ and keeps vanilla paths as static frames.

 ・Chat / scoreboard / boss bars — engine-rendered, hands-off.

-The addressable surface is narrow, but it covers what actually matters for PvP — clearing the view, optimizing the crosshair, and tuning heart / XP visibility.
-All three are inside PackAnvil's range.
+The addressable surface is narrow.
+But it covers what matters for PvP — clearing the view, optimizing the crosshair, and tuning heart / XP visibility.
+All three sit inside PackAnvil's range.